 We know that baking powder—a raising agent—packs the power in a pinch, to make or break your cake!

 But did you know that you can bake a moist airy cake and crispy cookies without baking powder?
 Here are some crackling ideas to substitute its superpower.
-Work of caution, these ingredients only mimic the process of leavening.
+Work of caution, these baking powder substitutes only mimic the process of leavening.

 Don’t Miss: 31 Days of Baking with LF